USDA Home Loans

 Title I of the Housing Act financed the clearance of slums under urban redevelopment and renewal programs.

-Title II of the act increased authorization for Federal Housing Administration mortgage insurance.
+Title II increased authorization for Federal Housing Administration mortgage insurance.

 Title III committed the U.S. government into building 810,000 new public housing units by 1955.

-- USDA mortgages are designed to help spur homeownership in rural areas.
+- USDA mortgage loans are designed to help spur homeownership in rural areas.

 - The program provides “supervised credit,” including pre-loan and post-loan credit counseling to its borrowers to help them maintain their homes during financial hardship.